roosto/macos-for-unix-nerds/talk.md

 ### Quick Look ###

 Open Quick Look from the command line.
-(This is one you might want to make a bash alias for).
+(This is one you might want to make an alias for).

     qlmanage -p my-pretty-picture.jpg
     alias qlook 'qlmanage -p' # create bash alias